20041027

 So is it a freedom of expression thing or... ?

 The thing is, it got banned for a strange reason.
 In China, it got banned because it's Taiwan's news clippings and they didn't want their people to be able to hear that even though they can watch it on satellite television all the time.
 It got banned in Taiwan because a lot of the TV stations that I sampled those clippings from didn't want that type of news getting out.
 People think "Hey, that TV station broadcasts such negative news."
-So I didn't think it’s much of a censorship thing.
+So I didn't think its much of a censorship thing.
 But I do think we do have a lot freedom to express ourselves but yet in a way, we don't.
 We don't care enough to say anything important.
 All we seem to say are love songs, commercial albums, products, KTV, karaoke, and yet nobody is doing songs that have anything to do with the society or the world.
 It's all about me, me, me, me, me.
 It's not about the world or the society.
 And I wanted Black Tangerine to be an album not about me but about what's happening in the world.

 Are there plans for an English album?